imgix/contentful/README.md

 ### Compatibility

-This Contentful app works is **not compatible with Web Folder or Web Proxy Sources**.
+This Contentful app is **not compatible with Web Proxy Sources**.
+Uploading functionality is not **not compatible** with Web Folder sources.
 [See the imgix documentation](https://docs.imgix.com/setup/creating-sources) for a list of Sources that you can create in imgix.

 ### Assign to Fields (Optional)